Deep learning solutions in CCTV pipe inspections

 Alternatively, check out the piece we already completed relating to machine learning challenges.

 Saeed Amirgholipour PhD. is an AI Architect, Full Stack Data Scientist, and Data Science/ AI Lead Trainer with over 10 years of industry experience, including CSIRO’s Data61, Australia’s leading data innovation group.
-His experience spans across end-to-end large-scale innovative AI, Data Science, and analytics solutions.
+His experience spans end-to-end large-scale innovative AI, Data Science, and analytics solutions.
 Saeed has a passion for solving complex business problems utilizing Machine Learning (ML) and Deep Learning (DL) models.